hdevillers/go-fannot-documentation/docs/source/usage/refine_data.rst

 .. important::

     *Skipping* instructions are stronger than *keeping* instructions.
-It means that, even if an entrie fits the *keeping* instruction, if it is also concerned by the *skipping* instruction, then it will be discard.
+It means that, even if an entry fits the *keeping* instruction, if it is also concerned by the *skipping* instruction, then it will be discard.

 The power of regular expressions